kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### `authorize_issuer`

-Authorizes an issuer adding it to the issuers map.
+Authorizes an issuer to issue verifiable credentials to a specific DID.
+If the DID is already registered or revoked, a specific error will be returned.
+The admin account is the only party authorized to invoke this function.

 ```rust
 fn authorize_issuer(e: Env, admin: Address, issuer: Address, did: String);